nadeo/trackmania-doc/docs/create/texture-mods/texture-list.md

 - ItemTrackBarrier_D uses `_HueMask`.
 ItemTrackBarrierB_D and C_D use `_HueMask2`.
 - SpecialFXTurboRoulette_LightColor exists.
 - DecalGateGameplay has Desert.dds, Rally.dds and Snow.dds variants for the snow and rally car respectively.
-- ItemSpringTreeBranch contains additional _N.tga and _R.tga textures
+- ItemSpringTreeBranch contains additional _N.tga and _R.tga textures.
+- LightTubeBig contains a _G.tga texture.
+- Structure contains a _D.tga HueMask.
+- Trackborders _I is a .tga file rather than a .dds file.

 <!-- TODO
 ## 📁 Moods
 | **Name** | **Used For** |
 |:-:|:-:|

 -->

 ## Car Effects